 Education is a core aspect of Cleveland Public Theatre’s mission.
-Throughout our history we have offered unique educational programs that celebrate the artist within all of us.
-The mission of CPT Education is to nurture compassion and consciousness in our community through long-term, arts-centered, performance-based programs.
+We believe art can change lives and that everyone is an artist.
+Throughout our history, we have offered unique education programs that celebrate the artist within all of us.

-CPT education programs follow three, deeply-related core principles that reflect our aesthetic, pedagogical and political approach to education.
+CPT education programs follow four guiding principles that reflect our pedagogical, political, and aesthetic approach to education, and are deeply interrelated: